twistlock/docs/api/descriptions/feeds/refresh_post.md

 The following cURL command triggers the Console to refresh its data from the Intelligence Stream.

-**Note:** The cURL will require you to enter the user's password after submission.

 ```bash
 $ curl -k \
   -u <USER> \